ENCCS/vasp-best-practices/content/fcc_Si_DOS.md

     mv * dos
     cd dos

-submit the calculation
+submit the calculation (Tetralith)

     sbatch run.sh

+or run it interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

 and wait for it to finish.
-Any interesting messages in `slurm-JOBID.out`?
+Any interesting messages in `slurm-JOBID.out` or the output?

     cat slurm*.out